Murmur (Marvel Comics): Murmur (Allan Rennie)

 Murmur (Allan Rennie) belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
 He is related to a Hellions team.

 Fictional character biography

 Not much is known about Murmur, apart from that he was mutated into a pseudo-vampire form by Emplate.
-He joined a team that Emplate gathered to torment Generation X, including Bulwark, Vincente, and DOA.
-In an uncharacteristic move, Emplate not only recruited mutants for his team but a human as well: a woman named Gayle Edgerton, a Generation X member from the Chamber's past.
+He joined a team that Emplate gathered to torment Generation X, including Bulwark, Vincente, and Chamber's former girlfriend Gayle Edgerton.

-When Chamber's powers first manifested, he unintentionally paralyzed Gayle.
-Emplate offered her [Gayle] a chance for vengeance, turning her into one of his vampire minions as well.
-They were successful in capturing the young mutants, while M telepathically called for help, a call which was answered by the X-Man Bishop.
+The group were successful in capturing the young mutants, while M telepathically called for help, a call which was answered by Bishop.
 Vincente and Murmur collaborated to try to conquer him, but when Murmur realized he would soon be defeated, he fled along with Bulwark.
 With Penance's realignment of alliances, they were victorious in stopping the team.

 Powers and abilities

-Murmur has been de-powered during M-Day.
-He had superhuman strenght and durability.
-He could open teleportation portals in space via his line of sight.
+Murmur was among the many mutants depowered by the Scarlet Witch during M-Day.
+He previously possessed superhuman strength and durability and the ability to generate portals in his line of sight.